PJLab-ADG/LimSim/readme.md

 <p>

-After running a long-term simulation with all kinds of scenarios contained in it, LimSim generates a log report and extract the key scenarios via the evaluation results.
+After running a long-term simulation with all kinds of scenarios contained in it, LimSim generates a log report and extracts the key scenarios via the evaluation results.

 <p align="center">
  <img src="assets/evaluation.gif" title="" alt="evaluation.gif" data-align="center" width="700">